 How long is the notary commission valid in Maryland?

-Maryland notaries verify the identity of individuals using official documents, ensure signers understand their documents, and administer oaths and affirmations.
+Maryland notaries verify the identity of individuals using official documents, ensure signers understand their documents and administer oaths and affirmations.
 They witness and authenticate signatures on legal documents, maintaining impartiality and detailed records of their acts.

 What benefits do notaries enjoy in Maryland?

-Notaries in Maryland enjoy diverse professional opportunities across industries like real estate and law, with flexible work arrangements and potential for additional income.
+Notaries in Maryland enjoy diverse professional opportunities across industries like real estate and law, with flexible work arrangements and the potential for additional income.
 They contribute to community trust, enhance legal standards, and offer accessible notarization options, including mobile and remote services.

 What challenges do Maryland notaries face?